ipillars/public/java/utils/com/ipillars/sorter/README.md

 ## Synopsis

-Simple utility to sort a list of objects on its (simple) properties.
+Simple java utility to sort a List/ArrayList of objects on its properties.
+Properties can be of any of the common types.
+Multiple properties can be chained to sort at a same time.

 ## Code Example